Abdominal Aortic Aneurysm

-Interventional Repair.
-This minimally invasive technique is performed by an interventional radiologist using imaging to guide the catheter and graft inside the patient’s artery.
+Imaging is used to guide the catheter and graft inside the patient’s artery.
 For the procedure, an incision is made in the skin at the groin through which a catheter is passed into the femoral artery and directed to the aortic aneurysm.
 Through the catheter, the physician passes a stent graft that is compressed into a small diameter within the catheter.
-The stent graft is advanced to the aneurysm, then opened, creating new walls in the blood vessel through which blood flows.
+The stent-graft creates new walls in the blood vessel through which blood flows.